 Make an emergency plan

-You need to know that care would be put in place quickly in an emergency – if you became ill or had to go into hospital for example.
+You need to know that care would be put in place quickly in an emergency – for example, if you became ill or had to go into hospital.
 If the person you care for receives help from the council, emergency plans should be included in their care and support plan.
 If not, you can create one by writing down:

 - the name, address and contact details of the person you care for